 Tips on Using Real Data and Current Events

 Use authentic data sets or data from students.
 Instead of making up a set of numbers to teach a new topic such as box and whisker plots or linear regression, find an authentic data set.
-This is easier now with the internet.
 Another option is to ask your students for information about themselves.
 For example, ask students to report both the length of their feet and their heights, make a scatter plot, and then sketch in the 'best fit' line.
 Keeping them involved makes the lesson interactive and more interesting.
 Students are always interested in finding themselves on a graph.

 Encourage multiple representations of the same data.
 Set a good example by using multiple representations.
 Different representations give us different information.
 Try to give them a mixture of tables, graphs, words, symbols, and pictures.
 Some visuals represent the data much better than others.
 Instruct students to create several, weigh out the advantages and disadvantages of each, and make an argument of which works best in certain circumstances.